-A 10 m to 17 m (32.6 ft to 56 ft) folding offsetable swingaway boom extension is provided to obtain additional boom reach.
-Boom extension can be set to 0° , 20° , and 40° offsets.
+A 10.1 m to 17.07 m (33 ft to 56 ft) folding offsetable swingaway boom extension is provided to obtain additional boom reach.
 An optional insert is available for additional reach.

 The bi-fold boom extension mounts directly to the boom nose utilizing a four point attachment.
 In addition, the bi-fold extension base section and/or fly section can be stowed on the right side of the boom base section.